m00racle/newPong/readme.md

 Pong day 3 TODO:
 [ ] learn how to make class like object in Lua
+    [ ] I need more time in this part, please refer to this [class making method](http://lua-users.org/wiki/SimpleLuaClasses) and compare should I use class() function.
+    [x] check whether I can have private variable declaration in a class?
+Nope Lua does not offer privacy [see this documentation](https://www.lua.org/pil/16.4.html)
 [ ] all the properties and method such as movement of pads and ball must be encapsulated in this class.
 [ ] make the pads movement limited to the screen sizes [ ] make the ball move